HiRQA: Hierarchical Ranking and Quality Alignment for Opinion-Unaware Image Quality Assessment: Conclusion

 \section{Conclusion}

-We presented HiRQA, a novel opinion-unaware NR-IQA framework that learns a hierarchical, quality-aware embedding space using synthetic distortions and relative ranking signals.
-Unlike prior methods that rely on pristine reference images or pre-trained vision-language encoders, HiRQA operates using only a single distorted image and image encoder at inference.
+\Rebute{ We presented HiRQA, a novel opinion-unaware NR-IQA framework that learns a hierarchical, quality-aware embedding space using synthetic distortions and relative ranking signals.
+Unlike prior methods that require pristine references or pre-trained vision-language encoders, HiRQA operates using only a single distorted image and image encoder at inference.
 Our approach combines a higher-order pair-of-pairs ranking loss with embedding distance alignment and semantic guidance via structured text prompts during training.
-This self-supervised approach enables HiRQA to learn perceptually meaningful features without relying on any subjective labels.
-Through extensive experiments on both synthetic and authentic IQA datasets, HiRQA consistently achieves SOTA performance across multiple benchmarks.
-It also demonstrates superior generalization compared to real-world distortions through the density separation analysis and learns a perceptually structured embedding space, as shown through t-SNE visualizations.
-We further demonstrate the scalability of our framework by substituting the backbone with a light-weight variant (HiRQA-S), which achieves competitive performance while enabling real-time inference.
+This self-supervised approach enables HiRQA to learn perceptually meaningful features without any subjective labels.
+Through extensive experiments on both synthetic and authentic IQA datasets, HiRQA consistently achieves SOTA performance on synthetic benchmarks and remains competitive on authentic datasets.
+It learns a perceptually structured embedding space, as shown through t-SNE visualizations.
+We further demonstrate the scalability of our framework by substituting the backbone with a light-weight variant (HiRQA-S), which achieves competitive performance while enabling faster inference.}